quantrocket/networking/README.md

 - much more detailed testing (e.g. for memory leaks)
 - `NetworkingQueue`: enable waiting for receiver-thread.
 This is currently impossible because `SDLNet_TCP_Recv` works blocking.
 "A non-blocking way of using this function is to check the socket with `SDLNet_CheckSockets` and `SDLNet_SocketReady` and call `SDLNet_TCP_Recv` only if the socket is active." (see: http://sdl.beuc.net/sdl.wiki/SDLNet_TCP_Recv).
 "Even after the procedure started in the thread returns, there still exist some resources allocated to the thread.
 To free these resources, use `SDL_WaitThread` to wait for the thread to finish and obtain the status code of the thread." (see: http://sdl.beuc.net/sdl.wiki/SDL_CreateThread)
-- even larger and even more complex example (small game or gui-application)